Informing research and funding policy working group

 – To respond, as appropriate, to international enquiries and discussions.

 – To be proactive in preparing for the next review of the Australian and New Zealand Standard Research Classification (date unknown) to build a strong case for the inclusion of interdisciplinary and transdisciplinary research.
+This will build on the work of an earlier working group on Research Classification.

 Members: